pushkalmadaan-aurochs/Test/Readme.md

 ##Local Dev

-1. Open index.html in your browser.
+1. Open index.html in your browser and then...